wilsprouse/422-proj2/README.md

 Tests:
 --
-To test this, simply follow the instructions for how to run the project
+To test this, simply follow the instructions for how to run the project.
+The expected result is a grid filled in with valid words.
+The issue is the run-time.

+The A-star algorithm will always work, always produce a valid crossword, but it may take so long that the user decides to suspend execution.
+Even then, it is not an infinite loop.
+A case that takes too long for the user to see the result would be considered undesirable.
+Developers are aware that this is likely on grids with 6 or more columns and 6 or more rows.

+There may be words placed in the crossword that seem invalid, such as the two-letter word "ip".
+However, that word actually is valid and is not an accident, among other possible unfamiliar valid words.

 Organization: